AI-for-RNA-Biology/bulk-RNAseq-qc/README.md

 #### Define reliably expressed genes (remove genes with low counts)

-Checking the fraction of low-expressed genes in your dataset can be useful as a global QC metric, or to detect outliers Expectations depend on the library type (total RNA, or polyA capture), sequencing depth, etc.
+Checking the fraction of low-expressed genes in your dataset can be useful as a global QC metric or for detecting outliers.
+Expectations depend on the library type (total RNA, or polyA capture), sequencing depth, etc.

-In principle, you don't need to remove low-expressed genes when using modern tools for differential gene expression analysis, like `DESeq2` or `EdgeR`, as these tools will handle the counts distribution, and the low-count genes will generally end up with bad p-values.
+In principle, you don't need to remove low-expressed genes when using modern tools for differential gene expression analysis, like `DESeq2` or `EdgeR`, as these tools handle count distributions, and the low-count genes will generally result with bad p-values.
 Nevertheless, it is recommended to remove low-expressed genes to avoid false positives, avoid `NA` values in the results, and reduce computational resources.

-Basically we want to fit a 2-components Gaussian distribution over log counts.
+Basically, we want to fit a 2-component Gaussian distribution over log counts.
 The approach is similar to Python's `GMMchi`.
-We will describe two methods in `R`, `dpGMM` and `mclust`.
+We will describe two methods in `R`: `dpGMM` and `mclust`.

 > [!NOTE]
-> `mclust` is simpler to run, and it seems to be slightly more lenient in defining low-expressed genes (will result in fewer low-expressed genes).
+> `mclust` is simpler to run, and it seems to be a bit more lenient in defining low-expressed genes (resulting in slightly fewer low-expressed genes).

 **mclust**
 ```